Connecticut State Income Tax Information for Military Personnel and Veterans

 Steve is a resident for Connecticut income tax purposes because bachelor-type housing does not qualify as a permanent place of abode.

 Moira was a Connecticut resident when she entered the Navy and has not changed her resident status with the military.
 Her permanent duty assignment is San Diego, California.
-For all of 1991 she rented an apartment.
-She did not visit Connecticut in 1991 and she does not have a permanent place of abode in Connecticut.
+For all of the taxable year she rented an apartment.
+She did not visit Connecticut in the taxable year and she does not have a permanent place of abode in Connecticut.

-Moira was a nonresident for 1991.
+Moira was a nonresident for the taxable year.
 An apartment or house rented or owned for the entire taxable year at a permanent duty assignment qualifies as a permanent place of abode outside Connecticut.

-Same facts as in Example 2 but in 1992, Moira is temporarily assigned to a naval base in Florida for advanced training.
+Same facts as in Example 2 but in the next year, Moira is temporarily assigned to a naval base in Florida for advanced training.
 She gives up her apartment in San Diego and rents a house near the base in Florida.

 Moira is a Connecticut resident in that taxable year.
 A place of abode is not permanent if it is maintained only during a limited or temporary period or for a particular purpose.

-However, other income that you receive from Connecticut sources while you are a nonresident (including your spouse's income) may be subject to tax.
-If you have a civilian job in Connecticut during your off-duty hours, the income you receive is subject to state income tax.
+However, other income that you receive from Connecticut sources while you are a nonresident may be subject to tax.
+If you have a civilian job in Connecticut during your off-duty hours, the income you receive is subject to Connecticut income tax.
 Income or gain received by a nonresident from property located in Connecticut or from a business, trade or profession carried on in this state is also subject to tax.

-Bob and Sue are residents of Florida.
+Bob and Sue are domiciled in Florida.
 Bob enlisted in the Navy in Florida, was stationed in Groton, Connecticut and moved here with Sue, his wife.
+They lived here for 8 months in the taxable year.
 He earned $38,000 in military pay.

 A. They had no other income.
-Military personnel and their spouses are residents of the state in which they resided when they enlisted.
-Since Bob resided and enlisted in Florida and his wife is a Florida resident, he and his wife are not considered a residents of Connecticut and does not have to file a Connecticut return.
+Military personnel are residents of the state in which they resided when they enlisted.
+Since Bob resided and enlisted in Florida, he is not considered a resident of Connecticut and does not have to file a Connecticut return.

-RESIDENT MEMBERS OF THE ARMED FORCES: If you are a Connecticut resident in the military and you meet either of the following conditions, you have to file a resident return using Form CT-1040 or Form CT-1040EZ:
+Resident Members of the Armed Forces: If you are a Connecticut resident in the military and you meet either of the following conditions for a taxable year you must file a resident return using Form CT-1040 or Form CT-1040EZ:

-You had Connecticut income tax withheld or made estimated state income tax payments in 1991;
+- You had Connecticut income tax withheld or made estimated state income tax payments;

-TAXABILITY OF MILITARY PAY FOR RESIDENTS: If you are a Connecticut resident, your military pay or your military pension is subject to Connecticut income tax.
-Your military pay or pension is taxable on your Connecticut return in the same way that is it taxable on your federal return.
+If you are a Connecticut resident, your military pay or your military pension is subject to Connecticut income tax to the same extent that it is taxable for federal income tax purposes.

 Disability pensions and any other benefits granted for the relief of injuries or disabled veterans, as well as tuition payments, subsistence allowances and any other benefits paid to, or on account of, a veteran or beneficiary under the laws relating to veterans, are treated the same for Connecticut income tax purposes as for federal income tax purposes.
 If these amounts are excludable from gross income for federal income tax purposes, they are not subject to Connecticut income tax.

-WITHHOLDING AND PAYMENT OF ESTIMATED INCOME TAX: If you are a Connecticut resident, your military pay is subject to withholding of Connecticut income tax.
-You should complete Form CT-W4 and provide it to your military finance officer.
+Withholding and Payment of Estimated Income Tax: If you are a Connecticut resident, your military pay is subject to withholding of Connecticut income tax.
+You should complete Form CT-W4, Employer's Withholding and Exemption Certificate, and provide it to your military finance officer.
 However, if you will meet the conditions for nonresident status in the taxable year, you can request that no Connecticut income tax be withheld from your pay by checking the exemption box on Form CT-W4 and filing it with your military finance officer.
-Do NOT send Form CT-W4 to the Department of Revenue Services.
+Do not send Form CT-W4 to the Department of Revenue Services.
 Form CT-W4 is available from your military finance officer.

-REQUESTING A REFUND: If you are domiciled in Connecticut but meet all three conditions for nonresidency you must file Form CT-1040NR/PY to claim a refund of Connecticut income tax withheld in error.
+Requesting a Refund: If you are domiciled in Connecticut but meet all three conditions for nonresidence, you must file Form CT-1040NR/PY to claim a refund of Connecticut income tax withheld in error.
 You must attach an explanation that contains the following: